 What is 4Boston?

-1) to provide students with a significant extended urban service experience which is enriched by regular opportunities for reflection on and analysis of the work in which they are engaging in order to practice the Jesuit ideal of being contemplatives in action.
+4Boston aims to provide Boston College students with a significant extended urban service experience, which is enriched by regular opportunities for reflection and analysis of the work in which they are engaging in order to practice the Jesuit ideal of being contemplatives in action.

-Working among the poor, the ill, and the marginalized inevitably raises the universal questions of life's meaning, justice, and purpose, and the Judeo-Christian tradition offers rich resources for addressing these questions.
-However, people of all faiths (and of no particular religious affiliation) are welcome to participate in 4Boston.
+Working among the poor, the ill, and the marginalized inevitably raises universal questions of life's meaning and purpose.
+While we rely on the Judeo-Christian tradition to address these and other issues, people of all faiths (and no specific religious affiliation) are welcome to participate in 4Boston.

 It is our firm belief that action without reflection risks despair and reflection without action risks irrelevance, and it is our explicit hope that 4Boston students will grow intellectually, morally, and spiritually through regular service to others and disciplined reflection on that service.

 4Boston stands on three pillars: Community, Spirituality, and Social Justice.